1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 # <u>The Problem</u>

 As a cybersecurity learner looking to build your skills in an online community like Discord, you're up against a tough enemy.
 Information overload in a constantly evolving threat landscape.
-These challenges make it difficult to keep up and leave you unprepared when it comes to real-world scenarios.
-Traditional learning resources may not be enough, and the enemy is always evolving, making it difficult to keep up with the latest threats and techniques.
+Traditional learning resources are helpful but not enough to keep up with the latest threats and techniques.

 # <u>Why now?</u>